Volkswagen Golf Mk7: Drivetrain and specifications

-According to VW the e-Golf has a practical all-electric range of 130 to 190 km, with an official NEDC cycle of 190 km, reduced to 80 to 120 km in the winter.
-Under the EPA driving cycle used in the United States, the 2015 e-Golf has a range of 83 mi, and combined city/highway efficiency of 116 mpge (miles per gallon gasoline equivalent).
+According to VW, the e-Golf has a practical all-electric range of 130 to 190 km, with an official NEDC cycle of 190 km, reduced to 80 to 120 km in the winter.
+Under the EPA driving cycle used in the United States, the 2015 e-Golf has a range of 83 mi, and combined city/highway efficiency of 116 mpge (miles per gallon petrol equivalent).
 Real-world experience showed range varied between 58 and 110 mi, depending on the weather and use of climate control, with an average efficiency of 3.7 mi/kWh over 2700 mi of driving, mostly within the city.
 A heat pump was available as an option to reduce the power consumed by the heater in cold weather.

 The high-voltage traction battery has a storage capacity of 24.2 kWh, composed of 264 individual cells arranged in 27 modules of 6 or 12 cells each.
 It has a nominal voltage of 323 V. Overall weight of the entire vehicle, including driver, was 1510 kg, of which 318 kg was the battery.
 Initially, the e-Golf was announced with a liquid-cooled battery in November 2013.
 However, the "liquid-cooled" description was removed from subsequent press releases in early 2014.
 Active thermal management for the battery pack was dropped because internal testing using Mk6 e-Golf prototypes showed high ambient temperatures did not affect battery performance.
-The smaller battery in the hybrid gasoline-electric GTE does use active thermal management, but that model is positioned as a hybrid version of the sporty GTI, rather than the e-Golf's equivalence as an electric version of the regular Golf Mk7.
+The smaller battery in the hybrid petrol-electric GTE does use active thermal management, but that model is positioned as a hybrid version of the sporty GTI, rather than the e-Golf's equivalence as an electric version of the regular Golf Mk7.

 The 2014–2016 model year e-Golf has a traction motor (designed EEM 85) and single-speed gearbox (EQ 270) with an output of 85 kW / 270 Nm in "Normal" mode; using "Eco" and "Eco+" mode reduces power / torque output to 94 hp / 162 lbft and 73 hp / 129 lbft, respectively; both Eco and Eco+ disable the air conditioning system.
 In addition, four different levels of regenerative braking can be selected.
 The standard on-board AC charger has a maximum input power rating of 3.6 kW; as an option, DC fast charging using a Combined Charging System (CCS) connector is available, accepting DC power at a maximum rate of 40 kW.
 The DC fast charging option also upgrades the on-board AC charger to 7.2 kW.

 Top speed was electronically limited to 140 km/h.
 Externally, the e-Golf can be distinguished from its fossil fueled Mk7 counterparts with full LED headlamps and deletion of the exhaust outlet.